ckck22/snap-fridge/README.md

 - Google AI Studio API Key (for Gemini)

 ### 2. Database Setup
-Create a local MySQL database:
+Create a local MySQL database and the necessary tables.
+(The application will auto-generate tables via JPA, but ensure the DB exists).
 ```sql
 CREATE DATABASE my_fridge_db;
 ```